naml3i/testmirror/node/README.md

 '/':             'deny',    // forbid everything which is not allowed
 ```

+See below [accessRules](#accessrules) to get more informations about access rules format.

-By default, access is denied if no access rule matches.
+By default, if no access rule matches, access is allowed to all authenticated users.

 ### Accessing User Data